 If Valero Energy or an investment grade entity owns less than 51% of the general partner of Valero L.P. or if Valero L.P. or an investment grade entity owns less than all of our general partner or less than all of the limited partner interest in us, a change of control will occur under the indenture and we must offer to repurchase the notes.
-We may not have sufficient funds at the time of the change of control under our credit facility if Valero Energy ceases to own 100% of Valero L.P.'s general partner or at least 20% of the outstanding limited partner interest in Valero L.P. or a third party owns a greater aggregate limited partner interest in Valero L.P. than Valero Energy and its affiliates.
+We may not have sufficient funds at the time of the change of control to make the required repurchases of the notes.
+Additionally, it is a change of control under our credit facility if Valero Energy ceases to own 100% of Valero L.P.'s general partner or at least 20% of the outstanding limited partner interests of Valero L.P. or a third party owns a greater aggregate limited partner interest in Valero L.P. than Valero Energy and its affiliates.
 Any of these change of control events would cause an event of default under our revolving credit facility that would, should it occur, permit the lenders to accelerate the debt outstanding under our revolving credit facility, which in turn would cause an event of default under the indenture.